L'Enfant à la balustrade: Manuscripts and projects

 Two autograph versions of René Boylesve's manuscript are preserved in the Bibliothèque nationale de France.
 One is incomplete, while the other is annotated.
 They are cataloged under the call number NAF 13286.

 Two typed manuscript versions, annotated by Boylesve, are housed in the municipal library of Tours under the catalog numbers Ms. 2183 and Ms. 2184.
 The first is titled La Brouille ou l'Enfant à la balustrade, while the second served as the basis for the serialized edition (Comédie sous la balustrade).

 In Feuilles tombées (a posthumous publication of his notes), Boylesve appears to have contemplated in 1912 composing a novel that would depict the triumph of a "smiling stoicism" over all injustices and mediocrity.
 This potential novel, which might have been titled Higher Balustrades, would have been written by the author of L'Enfant à la balustrade.

 Editions

 Serialized

-The novel was serialized in four parts under the title Comédie sous la balustrade in La Renaissance latine from May 15 to August 15, 1903.
+The novel was serialized in four parts under the title Comédie sous la balustrade in La Renaissance latine from 15 May to 15 August 1903.
 However, the text that appeared in the serialized version differed slightly from the text that was eventually published in book form.